Mini Philly Cheesesteak Meatloaves are a fun and easy ground beef dinner recipe that prove big flavors come in small packages!

-The first time I ever tried a Philly Cheesesteak was in the city of brotherly love itself, Philadelphia, almost a decade ago, when I went on a tour de east coast with Ben’s family.
+The first time I ever tried a Philly Cheesesteak was in the city of brotherly love itself, Philadelphia, many years ago, when I went on a tour de east coast with my husband’s family.
 It was chewy, cheesy, ooey, gooey, and overflowing with cheez wiz.
 The flavor will forever be etched in my memory.

 That said, I’m so glad I found a gluten-free hack for that!
 Keep the seared peppers and onions but ditch the roll, swap shaved steak for ground beef, and trade cheez wiz for hunks of melty provolone cheese.
 The result is a total winner of an easy weeknight dinner.